tungtose/sickle_ui/README.md

 > (outermost) entity, while the internal builder is for its content view (that will be clipped to
 > the frame!).

+> [!NOTE]
+> Styling interactions is not possible this way.
+These are only static styles.

 This means that in _some_ cases, this also works as expected:

 ```rust